- Intern Spotlight: Taylor Shofner

 by Stephanie Derkowski, photos by David Vaughn and Melissa Wofford

 Journalism is the legacy major of the College of Media & Communication.
-Todd Chambers, Ph.D., chair for the journalism and electronic media and communication department, said that for decades the journalism program has helped establish what the college is today.
+Todd Chambers, Ph.D., chair for the journalism and electronic media and communication department, said that for decades the journalism program has helped establish what the college

 The journalism program has produced many outstanding alumni, including: Scott Pelley, CBS Nightly News anchor and 60 Minutes correspondent; Tod Robberson, Dallas Morning News editorial writer and Pulitzer Prize winner; Linda Rutherford, vice president of communication and strategic outreach at Southwest Airlines; and many others.